 Social distancing laws have seen cafes across Australia shut their doors to patrons in order to ‘flatten the curve’ of COVID-19.
 Although it may not seem like it, now is the ideal time to prioritise marketing your cafe.
 You may not have your regular Sunday ‘brunch crew’ around to keep the love, but ensuring the cafe is at the front of most people's minds, (and social media feeds), could make all the difference once we come out of the other side.
+If your looking for a business opportunity than buying a cafe for sale might be a good option.

 Brands who are out of sight will easily fall out of mind for many consumers.
 So it's important to maintain communication with your audience.
 Social media is a great way to do this, particularly if you already have a decent audience.
 Also look to other channels, like direct email.
 Remember, keep it thoughtful, personal and true to your brand values.